tpenaranda/model-log/README.md

-# model-log
+# Laravel ModelLog
-A Laravel 5 package to log changes of any of your app models.
+A Laravel 5 package to automatically log attributes changes on any of your app models.